 In a pivotal scene late in the film where Bell is visiting his Uncle Ellis (Barry Corbin), Bell discusses why this chase impacted him so.
 He has begun to feel overmatched.
 He has finally met something that he doesn't understand.
 He realizes that he cannot take all comers even if people younger than him think they can.
 He had hoped that when he got older, God would come into his life somehow.
 But in Bell's mind, that did not happen.

-We see a man who is tired and battered, drug down by a life spent staring the worst of humanity in the face.
+We see a man who is tired and battered, dragged down by a life spent staring the worst of humanity in the face.
 Things aren't how they used to be, and they never will be again.
 This truly is, as Sheriff Bell realizes, no country for old men.

 And thus, we come to the final scene.
 It has become somewhat of a polarizing scene, I guess.
 As I said before, I've heard many people say they dislike the ending.
 That is usually because they feel somehow cheated because the characters they have been watching for the whole movie suddenly disappear off-screen.
 As I said, I fully understand that thought process.
 All I ask is that you give the ending a chance.
 Because, when viewed with empathy for the entire story, I believe this ending reaches the transcendant.